ru-racer/minimal-mistakes/_pages/platform.md

   * ROS enabled
   * Velocity feedback controller

-# RU-Racer 1 (First Design)
+# RU-Racer 1 (Initial platfrom)
-A 1/7 scaled robotic vehicle [(Traxxas XO-1 model)](https://traxxas.com/products/landing/xo-1/) is modified with various added onboard sensors and actuators.
+This platform was designed and built initially on 2013-2014.
+It is a 1/7 scaled robotic vehicle [(Traxxas XO-1 model)](https://traxxas.com/products/landing/xo-1/) which was modified with various added onboard sensors and actuators.
 The vehicle is four-wheel driven by a powerful brushless motor with the front and rear differentials.
 At each wheel, an electric disc brake is added to provide active